bailey1122/MovieCatalogService/README.md

-Microservice which communicates with other microservices.
-Microservices have been created using asyncronous programming, Spring Boot, Spring Cloud, Hystrix, and Eureka.
+Resilient and fault-tolerant microservice which communicates with other microservices.
+Microservices have been created using asyncronous programming, a load balancer, Spring Boot, Spring Cloud, Hystrix, and Eureka.
+The microservices publish and consume using Eureka client.